-Tropical Medicine Computing Services (TMCS), based in the CTID building, provide essential resources to all members of LSTM to support learning and teaching, research, and administration.
+LSTM IT Services are based in the CTID building, provide essential resources to all members of LSTM to support learning and teaching, research, and administration.

-The contact for technical support is - tmcs@liv.ac.uk, or telephone 0151 705 3250.
-The TMCS team are able to assist with printing problems, and can also provide advice on computer security and using the wireless network.
+The contact for technical support is - itservices@lstmed.ac.uk, or telephone 0151 705 3250.
+The TMCS team can assist with printing problems and can also provide advice on computer security and using the wireless network.